I am a trilingual art curator with a lifelong passion for languages and teaching.

-From college time to the present, I have taught many people languages and art history in different countries.
-I feel lucky that my life and my career have taken me to many exciting cities to study, to live and to work at a young age.
-My students ranged from kids to adults, from European or American-born Chinese to Western expats living in China.
+From college time to the present, I have taught many people Chinese Mandarin, French language and art history in different countries.
+My students ranged from kids to adults, from European or American-born Chinese to Western expats living abroad.
 I love to share my knowledge with people who need it, help them to discover their real passion, improve their skills, and find their way to achieving their goals.

+My students learn a second language by observing and interpreting modern and contemporary artworks.
+They discover paintings, sculptures, photography, animation, video, film and the artworks made with the cutting-edge technologies, learn to describe an artwork from the simplest words such as colors, forms, numbers to the most complex art critic writings.
 With art, language learning becomes easy, fun, highly visualized and interactive.
-I encourage all my students to explore the most their sensitivity, their imagination, and their creativity.
+Art gives the language learners the chance to explore the most their sensitivity with words, to think out of the box so they can develop the most wonderful imagination and creativity in the most natural way.
 Everyone could be a language geek AND an art talent.
 I wish I am the person who helps you to discover your hidden talents, have the freedom to express yourself in all languages you want to people you love and care about.

 Xiaoying Juliette Yuan is a curator and consultant focusing on the alliance of art, science, and technology.